Chart Color Schemes

 Leumeah is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Leumeah's dwelling structure, as per the latest Census, consisted of 77.1% houses and 22.9% other dwellings (semi-detached, apartments, 'other' dwellings).
-Compared to Sydney metro's figures, Leumeah had a higher proportion of houses and a lower proportion of other dwellings.
+Leumeah's dwelling structure, as per the latest Census, was 77.1% houses and 22.9% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Sydney metro's 55.9% houses and 44.1% other dwellings.
 Home ownership in Leumeah stood at 26.2%, with mortgaged dwellings at 34.3% and rented ones at 39.4%.
 The median monthly mortgage repayment was $1,950, below Sydney metro's average of $2,427.
-The median weekly rent in Leumeah was $350, compared to Sydney metro's $470.
+Median weekly rent in Leumeah was $350, compared to Sydney metro's $470.
 Nationally, Leumeah's mortgage repayments were higher than the Australian average of $1,863, while rents were lower than the national figure of $375.

 Frequently Asked Questions - Housing